Hello & welcome to all our Parents and Carers!

 Occasionally parents report the discovery of head lice, please do not worry, it is quite common in primary schools.
 Once notified, we email an alert to all parents to check their child's head carefully, if we do this immediately, we have found that it does help to stop the infestation spreading.

 School meals are provided by Kirklees Council Catering Department & cooked fresh every day in the school kitchen.

-Children have a choice of a school meal at £11.00 per week payable in advance by Monday morning, or to bring sandwiches and a drink from home.
+Children have a choice of a school meal at £11.25 per week payable in advance by Monday morning, or to bring sandwiches and a drink from home.
 Occasionally children would like to change from sandwiches to dinners and back again, this is can be done but you must inform the school office as the catering staff will need one week's notice to change from dinners to sandwiches.
-Click on the link below to see the full menu.
+Menus are supplied by Kirklees Catering and sent home with the children.

 Paying for meals - Kirklees Catering use ParentPay, a secure on line payment method, for you to pay for school meals.
 If you do not want to pay on-line, you can pay cash at any PayPoint location but first must obtain a bar coded letter from the school.
-Please contact Mrs Glover in the office for help and advice on ParentPay.
+Please contact Miss Rochford in the office for help and advice on ParentPay.
 Cash/cheques are NOT an option.